yrgohrm/am_space_invaders_gdx/README.md

 ## Building and running

-To build you will need Gradle installed on your system.
-Download and install the latest version from [gradle.org](https://gradle.org/).
+To build the project run `./gradlew build`.

-To build the project run `gradle build`.
+To run the program run `./gradlew run`.

-To run the program run `gradle run`.
+This should invoke the gradle wrapper and install Gradle on your system.
+To manually install Gradle on your system, download and install the latest version from [gradle.org](https://gradle.org/).

 ## More info about GDX